 During autumn 2019 we worked with the Stroke Association to visit a number of local groups for stroke survivors, to talk about the review and gather feedback from those with experience of hospital stroke services.
 You can read a report about this engagement here.

 Although our discussions during autumn 2019 were about hospital services, we also received feedback about other parts of stroke care, including people’s experience of rehabilitation and support services once they left hospital.
 In January 2020, NHS England published a new national service specification for early supported discharge and community care following a stroke.
 This document describes the care that people can expect to receive, but currently there are different levels of service in place both locally and nationally.
-NHS England has indicated that in summer 2020 it will ask local areas to apply for funding to introduce the new specification as pilot schemes.
-Locally we are committed to making a bid for this funding to roll out the new specification as early as possible.
+The Cheshire and Merseyside Integrated Stroke Delivery Network has set up a group to review rehabilitation services and make recommendations for improving services and reducing inequities between areas.

 Why are we looking at hyper-acute stroke care?
 The case for change…